 Added Services

-Banking Tools: thinkorswim users can sign up for free check writing and a Visa debit card through the Charles Schwab website. tastytrade offers no such services.
+Banking Tools: thinkorswim users can get free check writing and a Visa debit card from Schwab. tastytrade does not offer this.

-Initial Public Offerings: Available through Charles Schwab but not through tastytrade.
+Initial Public Offerings: Only available at Schwab, not tastytrade.

 Winner: thinkorswim/Charles Schwab